Catholic Church: Liturgy

 Among the 24 autonomous (sui iuris) churches, numerous liturgical and other traditions exist, called rites, which reflect historical and cultural diversity rather than differences in belief.
 In the definition of the Code of Canons of the Eastern Churches, "a rite is the liturgical, theological, spiritual, and disciplinary patrimony, culture and circumstances of history of a distinct people, by which its own manner of living the faith is manifested in each Church sui iuris".

 The liturgy of the sacrament of the Eucharist, called the Mass in the West and Divine Liturgy or other names in the East, is the principal liturgy of the Catholic Church.
 This is because it is considered the propitiatory sacrifice of Christ himself.
-Its most widely used form is that of the Roman Rite as promulgated by Paul VI in 1969 (see Missale Romanum) and revised by Pope John Paul II in 2002 (see Liturgiam Authenticam).
-In certain circumstances, the 1962 form of the Roman Rite remains authorized in the Latin Church.
-Eastern Catholic Churches have their own rites.
-The liturgies of the Eucharist and the other sacraments vary from rite to rite, reflecting different theological emphases.
+Eastern Catholic Churches have their own rites: the liturgies of the Eucharist and the other sacraments vary from rite to rite, reflecting different theological emphases.

 Western rites

 The Roman Rite is the most common rite of worship used by the Catholic Church, with the Ordinary Form of the Roman Rite form of the Mass.
 Its use is found worldwide, originating in Rome and spreading throughout Europe, influencing and eventually supplanting local rites.
 The present ordinary form of Mass in the Roman Rite, found in the post-1969 editions of the Roman Missal, is usually celebrated in the local vernacular language, using an officially approved translation from the original text in Latin.
-An outline of its major liturgical elements can be found in the sidebar.

-In 2007, Pope Benedict XVI affirmed the licitness of continued use of the 1962 Roman Missal as an "extraordinary form" (forma extraordinaria) of the Roman Rite, speaking of it also as an usus antiquior ("older use"), and issuing new more permissive norms for its employment.
-An instruction issued four years later spoke of the two forms or usages of the Roman Rite approved by the pope as the ordinary form and the extraordinary form ("the forma ordinaria" and "the forma extraordinaria").